mantrazul/Replace-the-AO3-Icons-2.0/README.md

 ![Preview](https://github.com/mantrazul/Replace-the-AO3-Icons-2.0/blob/main/images/Captura%20de%20tela%202025-11-09%20181815.png?raw=true)

 ### Known Issues
-- When author's use '<li>' outside of the main text it will show up as Lucinda, I will fix this later but for now I just did a hotfix inside main texts.
+- When author's use 'li' outside of the main text it will show up as Lucinda, I will fix this later but for now I just did a hotfix inside main texts.